JBEI/jqmm/README.md

 Clone this github repository and test the library by running the jupyter notebooks (http://jupyter.org/).
 Run first the "Quick tests" in notebook A0, and then choose tests from the other jupyter notebooks as desired.

+A docker version of this library can be downloaded at https://github.com/JBEI/jqmm-docker, for ease of installation.

 ## License

 JBEI Quantitative Metabolic Modeling library (JQMM),